 - It is not necessary that a mud kitchen should be close to a water source.
 Let children enjoy the activity of filling water in containers and transporting them

 - A sand pit present close by would be beneficial since children can conveniently access certain materials they need

 Things needed for a mud kitchen

 Needless to say, the primary ingredient required is mud.
-Utilizing bagged top soil, gravel, sand compost and water, children can make their own mud in a range of colors, textures and consistencies.
+Utilizing bagged topsoil, gravel, sand compost and water, children can make their own mud in a range of colors, texture, and consistencies.
 Take care to see that the soil is not contaminated by animal feces because it might lead to health hazards.

 Apart from mud, you will also need waterproof clothing, an outdoor kitchen unit, containers, pans and pots for mixing, as well as kitchen utensils.
 For decorating mud pies, herbs, flower petals and grass can be roped in.

 With pallets, it only miss a little pallet bar! more here: 25 Ideas to Recycle Pallets in Kids Pallet Playhouses, Huts or Cabins